fatihaydin9/stm32-lcd-lib/README.md

 This library provides to using STM32 and LCD together.
 This library debugged and tested on Nucleo F303RE and STM32F4 Discovery Boards.

 ### Installing The LCD Library

+`'Open lcd_config.h file with text editor.'`

 **4 Bit(Default) Mode Installation**
 Select port and pins which is suitable for your device.
-Then, open lcd_config.h file with text editor.

 ```c
 /* CONFIG FOR LIBRARY USER */